Shortwave radio

 Shortwave broadcasts of radio programs played an important role in international broadcasting for many decades, serving both to provide news and information and as a propaganda tool for an international audience.
-The heyday of international shortwave broadcasting was during the Cold War between 1960 and 1990.

-With the wide implementation of other technologies for the long-distance distribution of radio programs, such as satellite radio, cable broadcasting and IP-based transmissions, shortwave broadcasting lost importance.
-Initiatives for the digitization of broadcasting did not bear fruit either, and as of 2025, relatively few broadcasters continue to broadcast programs on shortwave.
-However, shortwave listening remains a niche hobby, with enthusiasts tuning into fringe stations.
+Other technologies have come to replace shortwave for long-distance distribution of radio programs, such as satellite radio, cable broadcasting, and Internet radio.
+However, shortwave listening remains a niche hobby, with enthusiasts tuning in to fringe stations.

 Shortwave radio is important in war zones, such as in the Russo-Ukrainian war, and shortwave broadcasts can be transmitted over thousands of miles from a single transmitter, making it difficult for government authorities to censor them.
 Shortwave radio is also often used by aircraft.

 History

 Development

 Radio amateurs carried out the first shortwave transmissions over a long distance before those of Guglielmo Marconi.

 The name "shortwave" originated during the beginning of radio in the early 20th century, when the radio spectrum was divided into long wave (LW), medium wave (MW), and short wave (SW) bands based on the length of the wave.
 Shortwave radio received its name because the wavelengths in this band are shorter than 200 m (1,500 kHz) which marked the original upper limit of the medium frequency band first used for radio communications.
 The broadcast medium wave band now extends above the 200 m / 1,500 kHz limit.

 Early long-distance radio telegraphy used long waves, below 300 kilohertz (kHz) / above 1000 m.
 The drawbacks to this system included a very limited spectrum available for long-distance communication, and the very expensive transmitters, receivers and gigantic antennas.
 Long waves are also difficult to beam directionally, resulting in a major loss of power over long distances.
 Prior to the 1920s, the shortwave frequencies above 1.5 MHz were regarded as useless for long-distance communication and were designated in many countries for amateur use.

 Guglielmo Marconi, pioneer of radio, commissioned his assistant Charles Samuel Franklin to carry out a large-scale study into the transmission characteristics of short-wavelength waves and to determine their suitability for long-distance transmissions.
 Franklin rigged up a large antenna at Poldhu Wireless Station, Cornwall, running on 25 kW of power.
 In June and July 1923, wireless transmissions were completed during nights on 97 meters (about 3 MHz) from Poldhu to Marconi's yacht Elettra in the Cape Verde Islands.